leylabmpi/SynTracker/README.md

       Continue a previous run can be done in two ways:

       a.
-Using mode = '**continue**': the run will continue from the last reference genome that was previously processed.
+Using mode = '**continue**': the run will continue from the point it stopped within the last reference genome that has been processed without finishing successfully.

       b.
 Using mode = '**continue_all_genomes**': process all the reference genomes again, without repeating the stage in which a blast database is built from the target genomes (which can be very time-consuming in case of many targets).
+It only makes sense to use this mode with when running more than one reference genome.

 ### Usage examples using the provided sample data
 (With the minimal required mandatory input parameters)